simone-f/compare-to-osm/README.md

 ### Comparators
 The comparison is performed by one of the modules in `comparators` directory:

-* `comparators/highwaysgeometry.py` needs spatialite-bin package and supports Linestring shapefiles.
+* `comparators/highwaysgeometryspatialite.py` needs spatialite-bin package and supports Linestring shapefiles.
 * `comparators/highwaysgeometrypostgis.py` needs PostGIS and osmosis and supports Multilinestring shapefiles.

 You may add new modules to compare different OSM object (e.g. rivers).
-Just add in the project file the name of the comparator you want to use (e.g. `"comparator": "highwaysgeometry"`).
+Just add in the project file the name of the comparator you want to use (e.g. `"comparator": "highwaysgeometryspatialite"`).

 ### OpenStreetMap data
 By default the program downloads the OSM data from Overpass API, ignoring footways, cycleways and pedestrian highways.